The First Day

 Can I use non-One Medical testing?

-Yes, but we strongly recommend that they take advantage of on-campus or local Bay Area testing with One Medical going forward, as that ensures that the School has access to aggregate, accurate data reporting on the health of our community.
-If absolutely necessary, though, other sites may be used as long as the results are reported to Joan Barada via the test results form, and as long as families continue to fill out the One Medical Daily Symptoms Tracker and badge check each day.
+Those who plan to return to campus for hybrid learning starting Tuesday, January 19 should remain in the Bay Area as of Monday, January 4, and complete weekly PCR tests, including a local test the week of January 4 and another the week of January 11.
+Please note that these tests must be completed either at our on-campus testing site in the Spieker Center or at another One Medical testing site near your home in the Bay Area.
+In general, we strongly recommend that you take advantage of on-campus or local Bay Area testing with One Medical going forward, as that ensures that the School has access to aggregate, accurate data reporting on the health of our community.
+If absolutely necessary, though, other local sites may be used as long as the results are reported to Joan Barada via the test results form, and as long as families continue to fill out the One Medical Daily Symptoms Tracker and badge check each day.

 When will on-campus testing be available?

 We’ll be offering on-site testing with One Medical starting the week of November 2 and running up to the Thanksgiving Break.
 While we are in Distance Learning, on-campus testing will be suspended.
-It will recommence in January in time to prepare students again for in-person learning.
-We will be offering two days a week for students to do their entry/exit testing.
+It will recommence the week of January 4 in time to prepare students again for in-person learning.
+We will be offering on-campus testing three days a week.

 Can parents use on-campus testing themselves?